 - WordPress dashboard.

-If you’re not too sure where your Cpanel is, you can access it via your web host provider.
+If you’re not too sure where your Cpanel is, you can usually access it via your web host provider.

-When you find the name of the child theme you want to add your custom 404-page in, simply click on it to open it and to view all of the files within this child theme folder.
+When you find the name of the child theme you want to add your custom 404-page to, simply click on it to open it and to view all of the files within this child theme folder.

 As you can see from the image below, inside the Magazine Pro child theme there isn’t a 404-page template in sight, so the child theme is simply pulling the 404-page template from the Genesis parent theme.

-Create a custom 404-error page: Step two
+Step two: Create a custom 404-error page

 OK, so the next thing you need to do is create a new file inside your theme’s folder, this is very simple to do.